clickcrystals-development/ClickCrystals/README.md

 ```

 ## But isn't this cheating?
-No, it is definetely not!
-- This mod does not support macroing, cheating, etc.
-- This mod aims to improve your performance in cpvp without ruining its pure experience!
+Yes, it is.
+(On some servers)
+- This mod is a macro, just built-in to the game (so instead of emulating clicks, it does what the game does when it detects a click)
 - This mod has been tested on:
   - play.`PvPLegacy`.net
   - `McPvP`.club